 Oldest Turtle Species

-Of all the types, the largest turtle in the world is the leatherback sea turtle, having an average shell of length 6.6 ft and weighing around 2,000 lbs, while the smallest turtle that has an average length of 3.1 inches and weighs around 5 Oz is the speckled padloper tortoise.
+Of all the types, the largest turtle in the world is the leatherback sea turtle, having an average shell of length 6.6 ft and weighing around 2,000 lbs, while the smallest turtle has an average length of 3.1 inches and weighs around 5 Oz is the speckled padloper tortoise.

-It is evident from this huge difference among the smallest and the largest species of turtle, that there is a huge incongruity in the reptilian families.
-With the passage of time, evolution of the species has occurred, resulting in more diversity among the turtles, each having its own unique characteristics.
+It is evident from this huge difference between the smallest and the largest species of turtle, that there is a huge incongruity in the reptilian families.
+With the passage of time, the evolution of the species has occurred, resulting in more diversity among the turtles, each having its own unique characteristics.